Share

 Due to the Lorentz transformation, the three-dimensional region known as the 'hypersurface of the present' is tilted if compared to that of another observer moving at a different rate.
 This means there can be no real simultaneity between events as seen by observers moving with respect to each other.

 The cultures of the Integration were particularly keen on establishing a common time in this way, and they continued to use the After Tranquility standard.
-Following on from the Integration, the Sephirotic Empires generally use the a.t. calendar to record significant events, and this is the calendar used at the department of History in Verlibcon Arcology on Ken Ferjik for the Encyclopaedia Galactica.
+Following on from the Integration, the Sephirotic Empires generally use the AT calendar to record significant events, and this is the calendar used at the department of History in Verlibcon Arcology on Ken Ferjik for the Encyclopaedia Galactica.

 On the other hand, most worlds and habitats and even separate countries or polities within those worlds maintain their own separate calendars, often based on the orbital characteristics of their world and or the date of the foundation of the colony or other momentous events.
 Mars still uses its original calendar, and the few inhabitants of Earth still use the Gregorian measure; the oldest calendars in use are those of the alien xenosophonts on To'ul'h and Muuhhome, which date back to long before human civilization.

-In any case there are countless worlds in the Outer Volumes and elsewhere which are not linked to the Nexus, so are subject to the same relativistic uncertainties that plagued the First Federation.
-As the Nexus expands to link with new systems, very often the calendars of the new worlds are very much out of sync with Common Time.
-For instance the Refugium Empire was almost sixty years adrift when it was finally rediscovered, despite having consistently and accurately used the old Lunar Calendar (although without any attempt at adjusting for relativity).
+In any case there are countless worlds in the Outer Volumes and elsewhere which are not linked to the Nexus, so are subject to the same relativistic uncertainties that plagued the Federation.
+As the Nexus expands to link with new systems, very often the calendars of the new worlds are very much out of sync with Nexus Time.
+For instance the Refugium Federation was almost sixty years adrift when it was finally rediscovered, despite having consistently and accurately used the old Lunar Calendar (although without any attempt at adjusting for relativity).
 And relativistic polities such as the Deeper Covenant which ply the space between the Sephirotic worlds are accustomed to recalibrating their calendars on arrival, while maintaining accurate ship time as the most important and relevant measure.

 Scrollable Timeline